 We appreciate the efforts of the Handling Subcommittee (HS) in untangling the mess that has come from mistaken implementation of past NOSB recommendations.
-We agree -for the most part- with option 1.
-However, we believe that although nonsynthetic vitamins and minerals required by law should be allowed in food, those described in annotation #3 (for food, those identified as essential in 21 CFR 101.9; for infant formula, as required by 21 CFR 107.100 or § 107.10) should be allowed only in products labeled "made with organic."
+We agree -for the most part-with option 1.
+However, we believe that the nonsynthetic vitamins and minerals described in annotation #3 should be allowed only in products labeled "made with organic."